whisper-project/in-my-voice.client.swift/docs/index.md

 ## Copyright

-Copyright 2023-2024 Daniel Brotsky.
+Copyright 2023-2025 Daniel Brotsky.
 All rights reserved.

-This documentation, like all parts of Whisper, is open-source and available for free under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).
+This documentation, like all parts of In My Voice, is open-source and available for free under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).